-The proposed carbon price floor will impose a cost on the emission of greenhouse gases to give greater long term certainty to the penalty for running polluting plants.
+CPF imposes a cost on the emission of greenhouse gases to give greater long term certainty to the penalty for running polluting plants.
 The rationale is to encourage investment in low carbon generation by acting as a disincentive for electricity generators to use relatively more polluting coal, gas and oil fired stations.

-The Emissions Performance Standard is to be set at an annual limit equivalent to 450g of carbon dioxide per kWh generated for new power stations.
-This will provide a clear signal of the amount of carbon that new fossil-fuel power stations will be allowed to emit.
 The EPS is targeted at coal-fired power stations (CCGT in general already meets this standard) to reinforce the existing requirement that no new coal-fired power stations can be built without carbon capture and storage (CCS) technology.

 The Capacity Market will ensure the future security of our electricity supply by ensuring that sufficient reliable capacity is in place to meet demand – essentially a financial reward for back-up power plants.
 The Capacity Market works by offering all capacity providers (new and existing power stations, electricity storage and capacity provided by voluntary demand reductions) a steady, predictable revenue stream on which they can base their future investments.
 In return for this revenue (capacity payments) they must deliver energy when needed to keep the lights on, or face penalties.